Miribel, Ain

 Miribel (/fr/) is a commune in the Ain department in eastern France.

 It is a northeastern suburb of Lyon.
 There are two railway stations in the commune: Miribel station for trains to Lyon, Ambérieu and Chambéry, and Les Échets station for trains to Lyon and Bourg-en-Bresse.

+Toponymy

+The name Miribel possibly derives from the Latin mirare bellum, meaning 'beautiful view'.